Nikhil-Kumar-Dwivedi/Zimetrics_Assessment-/README.md

 ## 5. Future Improvements

 If I had two more days, I would add the following enhancements:
-- Compare uploaded CSV files with previously processed outputs.
 - Export cleaned data in CSV and Excel formats in addition to JSON.
+- Compare uploaded CSV with the newly created files.
 - Support multiple international currency conversions.
 - Maintain a processing history to track all uploaded and generated files.